 - 1 Corinthians 1:2, “To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints…” (ESV)

-When a church in the Lutheran tradition names their building after a saint, it reflects the way the term is used in Scripture alone and doesn’t suggest that it agrees with the Catholic teaching on the doctrine.
-(Also see Lutheran Bible vs Catholic Bible: What’s the Difference?)
+When a church in the Lutheran tradition names its building after a saint, it reflects how the term is used in Scripture alone and doesn’t suggest that it agrees with the Catholic teaching on the doctrine.
+(Also see Lutheran Bible vs. Catholic Bible: What’s the Difference?)

-When the term saints is used in either testament it refers to faithful followers of God, most of whom would be considered “regular” or “average.”
+When either the Old or New Testament uses the word “saints,” it refers to faithful followers of God, most of whom would be considered “regular” or “average.”
 In the Lutheran tradition, God through Christ makes people saints, not Church leadership.
 (Also see What Do Lutherans Believe About Mary?)

 The Lutheran church honors saints, but not in the same way the Catholic church does.
-Lutheranism, like other Protestant traditions, remembers the saints to honor their devotion and service to God, and to learn from and emulate their holy lives.
+Instead, like other Protestant traditions, Lutheranism remembers the saints to celebrate their devotion and service to God and learn from and emulate their holy lives.
 (Also see Why Do Lutherans Make the Sign of the Cross?)

-The saints of previous generations are important to Lutherans, but they don’t interact with them, pray for them, or revere them in ways they believe are meant for God alone.
+The saints of previous generations are essential to Lutherans, but they don’t interact with them, pray for them, or revere them in ways they believe are meant for God alone.

 - In Lutheranism, saints “are not mediators of redemption.”
 Lutheranism teaches that believers, through Jesus Christ, can approach God directly in confession or with prayers of petition.

 - In Lutheranism, “prayers to saints are prohibited.”
-The redemption Christ won through his death and resurrection enabled people access directly to God.
-This access isn’t based on the sinner’s righteousness, but on Christ’s.
+The redemption Christ won through his death and resurrection enabled people to access directly to God.
+This access doesn’t come from the sinner’s righteousness but from Christ’s.
 To approach God through other means disregards Christ’s sufficient victory and righteousness.
 [3]

-“Our Confession, however, simply declares, that the Scriptures do not teach the invocation of saints, or that we should seek aid at their hands.
-Now if no command, promise, or example can be produced from the Scriptures to establish this doctrine, it follows that no one can rely on it.
+Lutheranism’s 16th-century Augsburg Confession reads, “Our Confession, however, simply declares that the Scriptures do not teach the invocation of saints, or that we should seek aid at their hands.
+Now if no command, promise, or example can be produced from the Scriptures to establish this doctrine, it follows that no one can rely on it.”

-For, since every prayer must proceed from faith, how can we know that the invocation of saints is pleasing to God, when it is not enjoined upon us in the Word of God?
+It continues, “For since every prayer must proceed from faith, how can we know that the invocation of saints is pleasing to God when it is not enjoined upon us in the Word of God?
 How can we be assured that the saints hear our prayers and the prayers of each one in particular?”
 [4]

 The Lutheran Calendar of Saints